 I wrote this post precisely one year after my parents kicked me out of my house.
 My dad had just called me at work to say that I couldn’t see my siblings anymore, or visit their house.
 I had nothing left to lose.
-Unfortunately, when my blog was lost, I was unable to transfer the 100+ comments. -2/24/18
+Unfortunately, when my blog was lost, I was unable to transfer the 100+ comments.
+I’ve also removed the link to the music video due to allegations against the quoted artist. -2/24/18

 Trigger warnings: child abuse, self-harm